telerik/docs-seed/README.md

 ### Get More Detailed Error Message

-To get more information and a full stacktrace of the error, add `--trace` after your jekyll command.
+To get more information and a full stack trace of the error, add `--trace` after your `jekyll` command.
 For example, `bundle exec jekyll build --trace`.

 ### Does Not Serve

 You executed `sh start-docs.sh` but you did not see any Jekyll output.
 Instead, the command ended with `the input device is not a TTY.
 If you are using mintty, try prefixing the command with 'winpty'`.

-This happens whtn using Git Bash with the MinTTY console.
+This happens when using Git Bash with the MinTTY console.
 This console does not allow combinations such as `Ctrl+C` to pass to the Docker container and that's why you get such an error.

 To solve this issue, prefix the command with `winpty`: